YottaDB/YDBDoc/ProgGuide/langfeat.rst

 External Calls
 ---------------------------

-YottaDB/GT.M allows references to a YottaDB/GT.M database from programs written in other programming languages that run under UNIX.
+YottaDB allows references to a YottaDB database from programs written in other programming languages that run under UNIX.

-In YottaDB/GT.M, calls to C language routines may be made with the following syntax:
+In YottaDB, calls to C language routines may be made with the following syntax:

 .. parsed-literal::
    DO &[packagename.]name[^name][parameter-list]